 Water and Density

-Density is a really tough concept to grasp, but hopefully this density science trick is interesting and simple enough to help it all make sense.
+Density is a tough concept to grasp, but hopefully, this density science trick is interesting and simple enough to help it all make sense.
+Salt increases the density of water, so the coloured salty water doesn’t mix with the less dense water on top!

-Density jars are also great fun, children can try and find different small objects to float on the layers.
+Density jars are also great fun.
+Children can try and find different small objects to float on the layers.
+These can be very simple and just contain water and oil, or children can experiment with layers of washing up liquid (dish soap ), treacle, honey and other non-toxic liquids.

 Transport of Water in Plants

 Learn about transpiration and make some pretty coloured flowers.
-I LOVE this activity.
-If it works well, you can see the path the water takes to get to the edge of the petals.
+I love this activity.
+If it works well, you can see the path the water takes to reach the edge of the petals.

 How about some simple sinking and floating experiments?
-This is great for young children, who will just enjoy watching objects sink and float.
-Older children could make a plasticine boat and discover whether an item that previously sank can float in the boat.
-Or try and predict which objects will sink a which will float.
+This is great for young children, who love to watch objects sink and float.
+Older children can make a plasticine boat and discover whether an item that previously sank can float in the boat.
+Or, try and predict which objects will sink and which will float.

 Did you know you can use a bit of clever density science to make an egg float?